 In a Q&A session following the panel discussion, Kent said as far as he knew, no ISP was blocking or throttling traffic, "unless something was going on that I'm not aware of."
 He said that he "got" that the FCC was reclassifying ISPs under Title II common carrier regs to make sure nothing happened in the future.
 But he suggested there was unreasonable blocking going on now that was not being addressed.

-"Today, we have programmers who block access to their websites when they have a dispute with an ISP," he said.
-He pointed to the major dispute he had with a "very large programmer (he did not say Viacom, but suggested everyone was aware of who he was talking about).
-"They are blocking access to their Web sites from any customer who has [an IP] address from Suddenlink."
+"Today, we have programmers who block access to their Web sites when they had a dispute with an ISP," he said.
+He pointed to the major dispute he had with a "very large programmer," he did not say Viacom, but suggested everyone was aware of who he was talking about.

 Kent said that a DirecTV or Dish customer getting Internet access from Suddenlink was "theoretically paying for that content,” then asked them whether they thought it was a network neutrality violation and, if not, why not.